-If our Coalition or any of its members can be of any assistance, or if you have any questions, please contact the American Counseling Association's (ACA) Chief Government Affairs and Public Policy Officer, Brian D. Banks, at bbanks@counseling.org or at 703-543-9471.
+If we can be of any assistance, or if you have any questions, please contact the American Counseling Associations Chief Government Affairs and Public Policy Officer, Brian D. Banks, at bbanks@counseling.org or at 703-543-9471.

 Thank you very much for your consideration.